 By listening on port 4444 we can see that a shell has been received.

 As mentioned previously, the idea is to find an accessible log file and poison it with a malicious input.
 This is hardly done nowadays due to influent permissions.
 Yet, it is worth having a look to the most common log files.
-Here is a list with some of them.

 Proc Environ Injection